 User factors: Everything that is connected to how the user responds and interacts with the content:

 Click through rate, time spent on site, subscriptions and comments are indicators for how relevant the content is.
 If there is no response, it’s probably because your content doesn’t hit a nerve.

 Traffic factors: Everything that describes the quality of the generated traffic: Referral traffic, lead quality, page views and unique visitors are indicators for whether or not the content appeals to the right audience.
 User traffic and sales-factors work in synergy, for example, there is a connection between traffic-quality and converted leads.

 Sales factors: Everything that describes economic efficiency and outcome:

 Converted leads, cost per lead and return on spend are indicators for the overall effectiveness of your customer journey from a revenue perspective.
 They ultimately tell you whether or not the strategy is profitable so you can dig deeper and find out why.

 Gathering relevant data on touchpoints:

-To visualize the B2B customer journey, not only does the company need to identify all important touchpoints, but they also need gather relevant data on the touchpoints.
+Gathering relevant performance data on touchpoints is simple with the support of the right tools.
 There are many different tools out there that can help you visualize your customer’s journey by collecting performance data.
 Here are a few of them:

-The customer journey is a multidimensional road that never ends.
+The digital customer journey is a multidimensional road that never ends.
 The different layers, goals, user intents, content formats and channels require a holistic approach.
-Hopefully by now you have a better understanding of how to create one.
+Hopefully by now you have a better understanding of customer journey mapping and the most useful content to leverage during certain phases.
 If you'd like to learn more about tracking, analyzing and optimizing your buyer's touchpoints, fill out the form on this page and we'll be in touch.